cderche/linked_list/README.md

 [![Build Status](https://travis-ci.org/cderche/linked_list.svg?branch=master)](https://travis-ci.org/cderche/linked_list)

 LinkedList is a gem with one objective, allow you to easily transform any model in to a linked list.
 We have a couple simple commands which will allow you to be up and running quickly.
 It is based on the [resort](https://github.com/codegram/resort) gem, but simplified.
 Unlike [resort](https://github.com/codegram/resort), LinkedList takes care of siblings by attaching all objects to a `head` object.
+This gem is meant as a building block for a more sophisticated publishing gem (coming soon).

 ## Installation